 The Secret to Producing Perfect Hard Boiled Eggs Every Time – Steaming:

 I actually discovered the secret of steaming the eggs as opposed to cooking them in boiling water several years ago when I was trying the make the Master Taste Tester the perfect soft cooked egg.
 With eggs straight from the refrigerator, the steaming did several things.
 First, the temperature of the water didn’t plunge as occurs when one puts cold eggs in boiling water.
-Second, steam is hotter than boiling water, and adds more heat to the eggs as they are cooking.
-Third, it doesn’t matter whether I’m cooking one egg or many.
+Second, it doesn’t matter whether I’m cooking one egg or many.
 Finally, the steam evenly cooks the eggs on all sides.
 The consistent result was a perfect soft cooked egg.

 If steaming would work on a soft cooked egg, then logic would suggest that it should work equally well on a hard-cooked egg.
 Guess what?
 It does!
 I put large eggs straight from the refrigerator in a steamer basket set in a pan of water.
 The water was below the level of the steamer basket.
 Once, I brought the water to a boil over medium heat, I put the lid on the pan, and steamed the eggs for 14 minutes.

 Plunging in Ice Water:

 The Serious Eats post adds the step of plunging the steamed eggs in ice water for 15 minutes.
 When I did this, the eggs were perfect.
 However, Mr. Wizard (a.k.a.
 The Master Taste Tester) asked whether plunging the eggs in ice water really did anything, or was it the steaming the was key?
 It was actually a good question since plunging boiled eggs in ice water was often ineffective in producing an easy peel.